Hacker News

 Looking very much forward to using Dockview in one of the next projects.

-popcorncowboy6 days ago
+popcorncowboy6 months ago

 Both look great.
 The aesthetics of FlexLayout's drag box are _really_ nice, and the vertical tab handling is such a good touch.
 Dockview looks like a strong contender though, and the HN effect on stars may well give it momentum to integrate the relatively small edges that FlexLayout enjoys.

-somytomy6 days ago
+somytomy6 months ago

 I literally have been working on something like this for a spare-time project, and am so glad to find this.
 Now I can throw out my code and move to the next stage of the project.